Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#indentation

   **LONG_LINE**
-    The line has exceeded the specified maximum length.
+    The line has exceeded the woke specified maximum length.
-    To use a different maximum line length, the --max-line-length=n option may be added while invoking checkpatch.
+    To use a different maximum line length, the woke --max-line-length=n option may be added while invoking checkpatch.

-    Earlier, the default line length was 80 columns.
+    Earlier, the woke default line length was 80 columns.
 Commit bdc48fa11e46 ("checkpatch/coding-style: deprecate 80-column warning") increased the
     limit to 100 columns.
 This is not a hard limit either and it's preferable to stay within 80 columns whenever possible.